 Children born after January 1, 2017 are registering for a book to arrive at their home every month until the age of 5.
 The books are published and distributed by the Dolly Parton Foundation.
 The books are a FREE gift from our community.
 The initial funds were raised by a dedicated group of students who want to see the program continue for years to come.

 We are searching for interested parties in becoming school bus drivers.
 We will provide the needed training required to become a driver at no charge to you other than the cost of the license itself, which is $30.00.
 Starting pay for a sub bus driver is $63.80/day and after 14 consecutive days jumps to standard pay of $72.28/day.
 This is for a typical morning and afternoon run consisting of 3-4 hours per day.

 This is a great opportunity to learn a skill that can create you a supplemental income and still be off when the kids are not in school.
-We will be scheduling classes soon.
 All classes will start at 9:00 am at the Transportation Garage located at 3455 S. Yankeetown Rd.
 It typically takes 4 weeks of training before you test in Vincennes.
 You will test on the same vehicle you train in, making it less confusing for you.
-There will be some additional training needed after passing the skills test, however that can be worked in around your required driving and observing hours behind the wheel.
-Any questions feel free to give us a call.
-Our number is 812-897-0495 and you may apply online for the sub-bus driver position.
+If interested, please call 812-897-0495 and you may also apply online.

 Warrick County School Corporation has been recognized by the Indiana Department of Education as a corporation of Promising Practice in the area of Inclusive Practices.
 Warrick County School Corporation’s Promising Practice is one of 200 Education or wrap-around service programs to be recognized by the Department in honor of Indiana’s bicentennial celebration.

 Director of Special Education, Tad Powless, commented, “We are grateful to be recognized as one of the Indiana Department of Education’s Promising Practices.
 The recognition is for Inclusive Practices so the credit needs to go to ALL Warrick County School Corporation Staff.”